Built by one ultrarunner who got tired of blowing up in the back half.

 Is it a coach?

-No. It is instruments.
-It reads your training and projects your race so you can make your own calls.
-The AI brief is a second opinion, not a prescription, and it is not medical advice.
+On its own it is instruments.
+It reads your training and projects your race so you can make your own calls; the AI brief is a second opinion, not a prescription, and not medical advice.
+If you want a human coach, they can work with you on Summit Line directly (see below).

 What does it cost?